 The Rocky Ridge View Trail

-The great scenery ends when you turn onto the Elderberry Trail.
-The trail descends through patchy woods; there are a few views but nothing really noteworthy.
+Turn onto the Elderberry Trail to descend off of the ridge.
+The great scenery ends as the trail descends through patchy woods; there are a few views, but nothing really noteworthy.

 The Elderberry Trail